Why choose King's for your History degree?

 The past is a foreign country.
 They do things differently there.

 Study the living past through its stories, people, and ideas with attention to the study of Western history.
 Students select courses around four major themes: North American history, European history, British history, and world history.
-Courses expose students to a range of topics and dig deeper into some bigger historical motifs such as imperialism, the formation of democracy, the Atlantic world, the slave trade, and more.
+Courses expose students to a range of topics and dig deeper into bigger historical motifs such as imperialism, the formation of democracy, the Atlantic world, the slave trade, and more.

 The history of medicine, environmental history, and historical theology emphasize the development of very particular concepts over time, while survey courses in North American history and world history chip away at how various highlights and low points in the past fit together in the big picture.